temotskipa/Economic-Liberty-and-Federal-Renewal-Act/Economic Liberty and Federal Renewal Act.md

 ### SEC.
 203. ABOLITION AND REFORM OF FEDERAL WELFARE PROGRAMS

-**(a) Programs affected.**—Each of the following is repealed, effective as provided in this section:
+**(a) Programs affected.**-Each of the following is repealed, effective as provided in this section:

 (1) Title IV of the Social Security Act (Aid to Families with Dependent Children, now Temporary Assistance for Needy Families) (42 U.S.C.
 601 et seq.).\
 (2) The Food Stamp Act of 1977 (7 U.S.C.
 2011 et seq.).\